- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - Creating Support

 Police Video (Still Image)

 *On this date in 2014, the murder of Laquan McDonald took place in Chicago, Illinois.
-He was a 17-year-old Black youth who was fatally shot by white-American Chicago Police Officer Jason Van Dyke.
+He was a 17-year-old Black youth fatally shot by white-American Chicago Police Officer Jason Van Dyke.

-Video of the shooting shows that Van Dyke was advancing on McDonald, while McDonald was walking away from the officer when the first shot was fired.
+Video of the shooting shows that Van Dyke was advancing on McDonald while McDonald was walking away from the officer when the first shot was fired.
 The first shot hit McDonald, who spun and fell to the ground.
-As McDonald lay on the ground, still holding the knife, Van Dyke fired more shots into him.
-In total, Van Dyke fired 16 shots at McDonald in 14–15 seconds, expending the maximum capacity of his 9 mm semi-automatic firearm.
+As McDonald lay on the ground, still holding the knife, Van Dyke fired more shots at him.
+In total, Van Dyke fired 16 shots at McDonald in 14–15 seconds, expanding the maximum capacity of his 9 mm semi-automatic firearm.